mr-raccoon-97/python-adapter-for-auth.js/README.md

 ```

 ### Note
-The database schemas in this projects differ from the original Auth.js project, and I'm planning to change it even more, since they have a very poor design, (that's the idea of adapters, right?).
+The database schemas in this projects differ from the original Auth.js project, and I'm planning to change them even more, since they have a very poor design, (that's the idea of adapters, right?).
 For example, I used Redis for sessions and tokens storage, for better performance and automatic expiration.

 I will be adding ports to make the infrastructure pluggable into the controller, so you can use the same controller with different adapters.